 - Administrator: Somebody who has access to all the administration features, including comment moderation, design options, widgets, menus, user accounts, galleries, and polls. *This is the only user role that has the power to design the website.*

-- Editor: Somebody who can publish all articles, manage articles, as well as manage other people’s articles, and moderate comments. *Does not have the ability to design.
+- Editor: Somebody who can publish all articles, manage articles, as well as manage other people’s articles, and moderate comments for all stories.

-- Author: Somebody who can publish and manage their own articles only. *Does not have the ability to design.
+- Author: Somebody who can publish and manage their own articles only.
+Authors can only reply to comments posted on their own articles.

 - Contributor: Somebody who can write and manage their own articles but cannot publish articles.
 A contributor can only submit their own articles for review.
-An Administrator or Editor can then publish those articles. *Does not have the ability to design.
+An Administrator or Editor can then publish those articles.
+Contributors cannot reply to any comments.

 - Subscriber: Essentially does not have access to the site in any meaningful way.
-A Subscriber is somebody who can read approved comments on stories, make comments on stories, or receive news letters, etc. *Does not have the ability to design.
+A Subscriber is somebody who can read approved comments on stories or make comments on stories.

 Add User Accounts